ExplicITConsulting/set-outlooksignatures.com/index.md

 It is **multi-instance capable** by using different template paths, configuration files and script parameters.

 Set-OutlookSignatures requires **no installation on servers or clients**.
 You only need a standard SMB file share on a central system, and optionally Office on your clients.

-There is also **no telemetry** or "calling home", emails and directory data are **not routed through a 3rd party data center or cloud service**, and there is **no need to change DNS records (MX, SPF) or email flow**.
+There is also **no telemetry** and no "calling home".
+Emails and directory data are **not routed through a 3rd party data center or cloud service**, and there is **no need to change DNS records (MX, SPF) or email flow**.

 A **documented implementation approach**, based on real life experiences implementing the software in multi-client environments with a five-digit number of mailboxes, contains proven procedures and recommendations for product managers, architects, operations managers, account managers and email and client administrators.

 The software core is **Free and Open-Source Software (FOSS)**.
 It is published under the European Union Public License, which is approved, among others, by the Free Software Foundation (FSF) and the Open Source Initiative (OSI), and is compatible with the General Public License (GPL) and other popular licenses.
 Please see `.\LICENSE.txt` for copyright and license details.

-Footnote 1 (¹): **Some features are exclusive to the Benefactor Circle add-on.**
-ExplicIT Consulting's commercial Benefactor Circle add-on enhances Set-OutlookSignatures with additional enterprise-grade features.
+Footnote 1 (¹): **Some features are exclusive to the <a href="/benefactorcircle">Benefactor Circle add-on</a>.** ExplicIT Consulting's commercial Benefactor Circle add-on enhances Set-OutlookSignatures with additional enterprise-grade features.
 It also ensures that the core of Set-OutlookSignatures can remain Free and Open-Source Software (FOSS) and continues to evolve.
-See <a href="/benefactorcircle" target="_blank">'.\docs\Benefactor Circle'</a> for details.

 ## Feature comparison&nbsp;&nbsp;&nbsp;&nbsp;<a href="#features"><img src="https://img.shields.io/badge/go%20to-Features-lawngreen?labelColor=black" alt="Go to Features"></a>&nbsp;&nbsp;&nbsp;&nbsp;<a href="/quickstart"><img src="https://img.shields.io/badge/go%20to-🚀%20Quick%20Start%20Guide%20🚀-lawngreen?labelColor=black" alt="Go to Quick Start Guide"></a>